loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 This section only applies to the `vind` self-contained path.
 The bootstrap script uses Forgejo offline registration.
 It registers a repo-scoped runner from inside the Forgejo pod with `forgejo forgejo-cli actions register`, stores the shared 40-character hex secret in `forgejo-runner-offline-registration`, and the runner init container recreates `/data/.runner` with `forgejo-runner create-runner-file` when needed.
 The Forgejo-side registration uses plain label names, while the runnable label mappings live in [../../vind-demo-cluster/forgejo-runner/forgejo-runner-config.yaml](../../vind-demo-cluster/forgejo-runner/forgejo-runner-config.yaml).

 The `vind` runner uses a repo-scoped DinD sidecar and keeps `runner.capacity` at `1`, which matches Forgejo's recommendation to avoid multiple concurrent jobs sharing the same Docker daemon.
+Keep the Kubernetes Deployment at `replicas: 1` as well: the offline-registration secret represents a single runner identity, and scaling the Deployment would make multiple pods fight over the same local runner state.

 If the Secret is missing, re-run bootstrap or recreate it manually: